*Why do I have to trim the wick?

 Trimming the wicks is very important.
 Keeping the wicks trimmed will prevent black soot from forming on the jar, prevent big "mushrooming" at the top of the wick, and prolong the burn life of your candle.

-You should always trim your wick to 1/4 " before lighting it to make sure it burns correctly.
-Always keep the melt pool clear of trimmings.
+Simply trim your wick to 1/4 " and remove any clippings from the jar before lighting it to make sure it burns correctly.

 *How do you determine the burn time of your candles?